30 Of The Most Intelligent Dog Breeds That Prove They Are More Than Just Cute Little Faces

 4. German Shepherd

-German Shepherds are mostly bred for military operations because of their intelligence and they make good actors on screen, too.
-They are also one of the best search-and-rescue volunteers to have as well as guides for the disabled community.
+German Shepherds are primarily bred for military operations because of their intelligence, and they also make good actors on screen.
+They are among the best search-and-rescue volunteers and guides for the disabled community.

 5. Doberman Pinscher

-They may look intimidating, but this breed can be very affectionate and loving to their owners once they have bonded enough.
+They may look intimidating, but this breed can be very affectionate and loving toward their owners once they have bonded sufficiently.
 They are known for their high intelligence.

 6. Pembroke Welsh Corgi

-It makes sense that the Queen loves them, because look at how cute they are!
-Some of them can be quite stubborn, though, and you might need a professional to train them.
+It makes sense that the Queen loves them because look at how cute they are!
+Some can be quite stubborn, though, and you might need a professional to train them.

 7. Dachshund

-These sausage potatoes are definitely one of the most adorable breeds.
-They can be very stubborn, though, but it highly depends on the individual that they are with.
+These sausage-shaped potatoes are definitely among the most adorable breeds.
+They can be very stubborn, but it largely depends on the individual they are with.

 8. Bernese Mountain Dog

-Bernese Mountain Dogs are low maintenance and very kid-friendly, making them one of the best choices as a first pet in the family.
+Bernese Mountain Dogs are low maintenance and very kid-friendly, making them one of the best choices for a first pet in the family.

 9. Labrador Retriever

-Labrador Retrievers remain the most popular pet in the world, and they definitely deserve that spot.
+Labrador Retrievers remain the most popular pets in the world, and they definitely deserve that spot.
 They can work as guide dogs, therapy dogs, and police dogs!

 10. Belgian Tervuren

-Belgian Shepherds need to be trained at a young age because of their strong will.
-They are very intelligent, alert, and sensitive in nature.
+Belgian Shepherds need to be trained at a young age due to their strong will.
+They are very intelligent, alert, and sensitive by nature.

 11. Schipperke

-They are often called 'little black devils'.
-They are very smart and independent, and mostly excel in agility and obedience contests.
+They are often called 'little black devils.'
+They are very smart and independent, and they mostly excel in agility and obedience contests.

 12. Australian Cattle Dog